deepsense-ai/seahorse/docs/examples.md

 * Table of Contents
 {:toc}

-## Example 1 - Build a simple regression model
+## Example 1 - Build a Simple Regression Model

 The goal of this exercise is to build a model predicting apartments prices basing on 3 apartments features: